shtirlic/ftn-bundle/README.md

 Docker image based on Ubuntu:24.04 TLS

 See `crontab` file for periodic polls and housekeeping.
-See `ftn_check.sh` script for commands and config params used.
+See `ftnctl.sh` entrypoint script for commands and config params used.